-Sync Log Element Description category Indicates the type of operation, which will always by SYNC. severity Indicates the severity type of the message: INFORMATION, MILD_WARNING, SEVERE_WARNING, MILD_ERROR, SEVERE_ERROR, FATAL_ERROR, DEBUG, or NOTICE. msgID Specifies the unique ID number assigned to the message. ор Specifies the operation number specific to sync. changeNumber Specifies the change number from the source server assigned to the modifica- tion. replicationCSN Specifies the replication change sequence number from the source server. replicaID Specifies the replica ID from the source server if there are multiple backend databases. pipe Specifies the sync pipe that was used to sync this operation. msg Displays the result of the sync operation.
+Sync Log Element Description category Indicates the type of operation, which will always by SYNC. severity Indicates the severity type of the message: INFORMATION, MILD_WARNING, SEVERE_WARNING, MILD_ERROR, SEVERE_ERROR, FATAL_ERROR, DEBUG, or NOTICE. msgID Specifies the unique ID number assigned to the message. ор Specifies the operation number specific to sync. changeNumber Specifies the change number from the source server assigned to the modification. replicationCSN Specifies the replication change sequence number from the source server. replicalD Specifies the replica ID from the source server if there are multiple backend databases. pipe Specifies the sync pipe that was used to sync this operation.